triradial/Freon4dsl/packages/samples/StudyConfiguration/StudyChecklistOneVisitOneChecklist.md

 <li>They are documented as separate steps in the checklist</li>
 </ul>

-This event is first scheduled on the start day of the Study - 4 weeks with a window of 8 day(s) before and 0 day(s) after and a compliance window of no extra window
+This event is first scheduled on the start day of the study - 4 weeks with a window of 8 day(s) before and 0 day(s) after and a compliance window of no extra window